 Learning in our Reception classroom begins as part of our transition into school.
 We gain an understanding of children and their needs through hosting stay and play sessions for children to mix with others in their class and have an opportunity to play and get a feel for the learning environment.

-As the academic year starts in September, our children begin on a part time basis.
-We initially start with just mornings, extending to lunch time and then whole day sessions after two weeks.
-This crucial time is spent learning to be at school.
-Following routines that may be new.
-Understanding where and what to play with in the classroom.
-How to come together for a carpet session and how to interact within a larger group.
+As the academic year starts in September the children spend time learning to be at school.
+This includes: following routines that may be new, understanding where and what to play with in the classroom, how to come together for a carpet session and how to interact within a larger group.
 Learning to be at school is a fundamental part of learning to be at St Clements.
-Our adults within the classroom begin to model play behaviours and expectations by ‘getting down’ to the level of children.
-They need to be a four year old, immersed in playful learning opportunities.
-They model independence from using the bathroom to accessing their coat and finding and putting away resources.
-We use the term choose it, use it, put it away.

 Parental input is key in enabling children to settle into school life.
 We host one to one meetings with families in September to find out more about each individual child, their interests and how we can best support the home - school relationship.
 Home - school communication continues with the use of online learning journeys.
 We use Tapestry to post observations of your child’s learning in school.
 We encourage families to post learning experiences from home.